RocketMan/zookeeper/INSTALLATION.md

    then change its value per the above.

-   **IMPORTANT:** If you omit this step, some Zookeeper Online functions, such as artist prefill in the playlist editor, may not function as expected.
+   **IMPORTANT:** If you omit this step, some Zookeeper Online functions, such as artist autocomplete in the playlist editor, may not function as expected.

 2. From a shell, launch the mysql client and login using the root password you setup when you installed MySQL/MariaDB: